jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

 * :option:`-t`, :option:`--type`:

   The type of feature you want to count reads in.
-Can be "genes" (default), "transcripts", "exons" or "introns".
+Can be "genes" (default), "transcripts", "exons", "exon_frags" or "introns".
+  "exon_frags" means "disjoint exon fragments", opposed to "exons" which can overlap (see the Overlaps,... section below).
   One can give multiple comma-separated values, in which case all the different features will be mixed in the output but can easily be split using the last column tag, as for instance with `... | grep 'exon'`.
-  Then if `--method` is specified it must have the same number of values as `type`, also as a comma-separated list, or a single one that is applied to all types.
+  Then if :option:`--method` is specified it must have the same number of values as :option:`--type`, also as a comma-separated list, or a single one that is applied to all types.

 * :option:`-c`, :option:`--chromosomes`: